-Section 106.45(b)(5)(vi) (evidence subject to inspection and review must be sent electronically or in hard copy to each party and the party's advisor of choice).
-Id. at 30298n.
-1168.
+Section 106.45(b)(5)(vi) (evidence subject to inspection and review must be sent electronically of in hard copy to each party and the party's advisor of choice).

 Section 106.45(b)(5)(vii) (a copy of the investigative report must be sent electronically or in hard copy to each party and the party's advisor of choice).